 The siemens (S) is the unit of electrical conductance.
 In the case of direct current (DC), the conductance in siemens is the reciprocal of the resistance in ohms (S = amperes per volts); in the case of alternating current (AC), it is the reciprocal of the impedance in ohms.
 A former term for the reciprocal of the ohm is the mho (ohm spelled backward).
 It is disputed whether the siemens was named after the German-born engineer-inventor Sir William Siemens(1823-83) or his brother, the electrical engineer Werner von Siemens (1816-92).

 The unit of electrical potential, potential difference and electromotive force in the metre—kilogram—second system (SI) is the volt; it is equal to the difference in potential between two points in a conductor carrying one ampere current when the power dissipated between the points is one watt.
 An equivalent is the potential difference across a resistance of one ohm when one ampere is flowing through it.
 The volt is named in honour of the I8th—I9th-century Italian physicist Alessandro Volta.
 These units are defined in accordance with Ohm's law, that resistance equals the ratio of potential to current, and the respective units of ohm, volt, and ampere are used universally for expressing electrical quantities.
+Electrical energy power consumption is measured in hours kwh or kilowatt hour kwh.

 The watt is the unit of power in the SI equal to one joule of work performed per second, or to 1/746 horsepower.
 An equivalent is the power dissipated in an electrical conductor carrying one ampere current between points at one volt potential difference.
 It is named in honour of James Watt, British engineer and inventor.
 One thousand watts equal one kilowatt.
 Most electrical devices are rated in watts.